LCC-CIT/CS210-CourseMaterials/CS210_CourseOutline.md

 **CS 210, Introduction to Artificial Intelligence Programming**

-Overview, History of AI
+1. Overview

    - What is AI?

    - Definitions

    - Uses&mdash;examples like self-driving cars, translation

-- History of AI
+2. History of AI
    - Different Types of AI
-  -

-- Machine Learning: Symbolic
-  Machine Learning: Statistical
+3. Machine Learning
-  Neural networks
+4. Neural networks
-  Image recognition
+5. Deep Learning and Image recognition
-  Generative AI
+6. Generative AI
-  Using LLMs in custom applications
+7. Using LLMs in custom applications
-  Custom chatbot creation
+8. Custom chatbot creation
-  LLM fine-tuning
+9. LLM fine-tuning
-  Social and ethical issues of AI
+10. Social and ethical issues of AI

 ---